anderslarssonvbg/StokabWebApi/README.md

 			...
 		],
 		"price": {
-			"status": "ESTIMATED", // "'ESTIMATED', 'OFFER'.
-Estimated price can be delivered in synchronous answer and then be overridden by an offer in an asynchronous answer"
+			"status": "ESTIMATED", /* "'ESTIMATED', 'OFFER'.
+Estimated price can be delivered in synchronous answer and then be overridden by an offer in an asynchronous answer" */
 			"oneTimeFee": 15100.0,
 			"monthlyFee": 1200.0,
-			"items": [ /* Allan, vad är detta? */
+			"items": [ /* "Allan, vad är detta?" */
 				{
 					"name": "Connection based on distance",
 					"parameters": [